nikit-git/guess-the-word/readme.md

-This is a pet project of creating "Word Guesser" game
+This is a pet project of creating "Guess the Word" game